mitchellvitez/trivium/README.md

 All options are passed in urls as parameters.

-Note: Difficulty and type selectors are not yet implemented

 - Limit: Number of results to return.
 Defaults to 1.
 If limit is higher than the total number of questions in the database, returns the whole database.
 Example: http://vitez.me/trivium/?key=API_KEY&limit=3

-- Difficulty: How hard questions are to answer.
-Possible values are `easy`, `medium`, and `hard`.
-Defaults to `easy+medium+hard`.
-Can provide subsets of questions based on their difficulty as assessed by the writer.
-Can be combined using the `,` separator.
-Example:  http://vitez.me/trivium/?key=API_KEY&difficulty=easy,medium

-- Type: Kinds of questions to return.
-Possible values are `number`, `multchoice`, and `image`.
-Defaults to `number+multchoice+image`.
-Like difficulty, can be combined using the `,` separator.
-Example:  http://vitez.me/trivium/?key=API_KEY&type=image

 ## Question Types